bbauska/Coursera-Bootstrap/readme.md

 With this, we complete our first Bootstrap exercise.
 You have now seen how we can configure Bootstrap to be used in our web project.

-As we proceed to the next few exercises, we\'re going to employee the Bootstrap classes to design our web pages.
+As we proceed to the next few exercises, we&apos;re going to employee the Bootstrap classes to design our web pages.

 <h4>Exercise (Instructions): Getting Started with Bootstrap</h4>